3mdeb/-hardware-presale-validation/docs/sd-wire-test-stand.md

     #dns-nameservers 1.1.1.1 1.0.0.1
     ```

-    The `XXX` field should be replaced by three-digit number, chosen in such
+    The `XXX` field should be replaced by a three-digit number, chosen in such
     a way that it corresponds to a free address in the local network.

 1. Save changes and reboot the device.
 1. Login into the device by using the above-mentioned credentials.
-1. Execute the following command to see if IP address is corretly:
+1. Execute the following command to see if IP address is correct:

     ```bash
     ip a
     ```

-    Output of the above command should looks as follows:
+    The output of the above command should look as follows:

     ```bash
     3: eth0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc mq state UP group default qlen 1000